 If you're thinking about applying for U.S. citizenship ("naturalization") and wondering whether you have enough money to pay the various costs, you have to consider four types of associated expenses:

-So, most people have to come up with $725 just to apply for citizenship.
-There are some exceptions, however.
+In any case, most people have to come up with a significant sum just to apply for citizenship.
+There are some exceptions to who pays the regular rates, however.

 If you're a current or past member of the U.S. armed forces applying under the special naturalization rules available to you, you don't have to pay any filing fee or any biometrics fee.
 The application is free for you.

 No one age 75 or older has to pay the biometrics fee; just the base filing fee.
 USCIS still might require such persons to give biometrics, but they won't be charged for it.

 USCIS recognizes that some people just can't afford to pay hundreds of dollars for citizenship.
 You can apply for a "fee waiver" (permission to apply with no fee for the N-400 application form or biometrics) if you can prove one of the three things discussed below.

 If you, your spouse, or the head of household living with you receives a "means-tested benefit" from the government, you can get a fee waiver when applying for naturalization.

 A means-tested benefit is money or services you get from the government (federal, state, county, or city) because your income and resources are low.